 1.2 SCOPE

-This Recommended Standard is designed to be applicable to any kind of space mission of infrastructure that is communication-resource poor and is subject to long latencies and/or temporary network partitions regardless of complexity.
+This Recommended Standard is designed to be applicable to any kind of space mission infrastructure that requires delay and disruption tolerance, regardless of resources, latencies, or complexity.
 It is intended that this Recommended Standard become a uniform standard among all CCSDS Agencies.
 In addition, this specification exists to utilize the underlying service of various interworking protocols both onboard and in transit between ground and space-based assets.

 This Recommended Standard is intended to be applied to all systems that claim conformance to the CCSDS Bundle Protocol version 7.
 For users who desire to use BP version 6 for their implementation, please refer to CCSDS spec 734.2-B-1.
-BP is agnostic to the choice of underlying transmission protocol in that BP can function over AOS, Space Packet, Proximity-1 Space Link Protocol, and various Internet and ground-based protocols.
+BP is agnostic to the choice of underlying transmission protocol in that BP can function over AOS, USLP, Encapsulation Packet Protocol, Space Packet, Proximity-1 Space Link Protocol, and various Internet and ground-based protocols.

 The CCSDS believes it is important to document the rational underlying the recommendations chosen, so that future evaluations of proposed changes or improvements will not lose sight of previous decisions.
 The concept and rationale for the use of a bundles protocol in space links may be found in reference [H1].